 Money slang: Plata directly translates to silver; however, ‘plata’ is colloquially used to mean ‘money’.
 We all know that ‘dinero’ means ‘money’.
 But in spoken Latin-American Spanish, you are much more apt to hear: ‘plata’ meaning money, while ‘efectivo’ is the actual word for cash.

-TRAVEL MANTRA: Negotiate.
+TRAVEL MANTRA: Haggle.
 Many things are negotiable, especially in the developing world, and more so when you know the Spanish numbers.

 Uno a diez is where the numero journey has to begin.
 Try to have them learned before you step off the airplane, the sailboat or cross the border into magical México.